 Mahr is nationally known for his work as a guest conductor and clinician.
 He is also a prolific composer, having created more than 65 works, many of them for band.

-Under Mahr’s baton, the St. Olaf Band traveled to Norway in 1996 and 2005, Britain and Ireland in 2000, and took a study tour of Mexico during the January, 2004.
+Under Mahr’s baton, the St. Olaf Band traveled to Norway in 1996 and 2005, Britain and Ireland in 2000, took a study tour of Mexico during January, 2004, and another study tour to Australia and New Zealand in January, 2018.
 Additionally, the St. Olaf Band performed at the 1997 American Bandmasters Association Convention in San Diego, gave its New York City debut at Lincoln Center’s Alice Tully Hall in 2003 and performed in Minneapolis at the 2004 National Convention of the Music Educators National Conference.
 Since 1994, the St. Olaf Band has produced nine compact disc recordings, four of which have received international acclaim.

 Before joining the faculty at St. Olaf College, Mahr was Director of Bands at the University of Minnesota, Duluth, for ten years and taught instrumental music at Milaca High School in central Minnesota for three years.
 While in Duluth, he was the founder and conductor of the Twin Ports Wind Ensemble.
 He is a past-president of the North Central Division of the College Band Directors National Association (1999-2001), has served on the Board of Directors of the National Band Association (1996-98) and was a founding board member of the Minnesota Band Directors Association.